-How completely rethinking the floor plan helped resolve a cold, cramped master bathroom.
+How completely rethinking the floor plan helped resolve a cold, cramped suite bathroom.

-Moving the bathroom to the opposite side of the bedroom in this master suite not only gave the room increased square footage by taking over an underused balcony, it enhanced the circulation through the master suite and opened opportunities in peripheral areas.
-Before and after floor plans show how a small addition allowed for dead space in the hall to become a new walk-in closet, and prove that light and views of the outdoors are not always the most important elements in the bid for comfort.
+Synopsis: Moving the bathroom to the opposite side of the bedroom in this suite not only gave the room increased square footage by taking over an underused balcony, it enhanced the circulation through the bedroom suite and opened opportunities in peripheral areas.
+Before and after floor plans show how a small addition allowed for dead space in the hall to become a new walk-in closet and prove that light and views of the outdoors are not always the most important elements in the bid for comfort.

 By moving the bathroom to the balcony position, the team was able air-seal and improve insulation levels in the exterior walls.
 High-quality, tight windows keep the thermal boundary in check, without completely losing access to the light and views that help bring the space to life.

 The abundance of floor space on this side of the suite allowed the owners additional amenities within the bathroom.
 Now, they have a spacious walk-in shower, a separate toilet closet, dual vanities, and a makeup counter.
 The result is an elevated suite that improves both circulation and functionality.

 The team’s favorite part?
 “The homeowners report that the bathroom—where the old balcony had been—is now the most comfortable room in the house.”